And boy, did it rain in Palermo! Our trip to Palermo was one all four of us were looking forward to for ages.

 I typically avoid umbrellas (especially so if you have a camera with the weight of more than 10 shetland ponies combined) but after about an hour in this rain, I gave up and got an overpriced umbrella from one of the roadside vendors.

 I’ll tell you more about the trip to Palermo – I would do so now but I’m still sorting out through the photos – most of which are awful thanks to the almost horizontal rain blowing right into the lens so as soon as I get round to sorting them out – expect to see a post on here.

-DISCLAIMER: I chose music over art in school (not even sure we had to chose one over the other) so I’m not the most qualified person to dissect or discus art in any greater depth than a general appreciation so I’m going to let you have a peruse through the gallery so you can let me know what you think! 🙂
+DISCLAIMER: I chose music over art in school (not even sure we had to choose one over the other) so I’m not the most qualified person to dissect or discuss art in any greater depth than a general appreciation so I’m going to let you have a peruse through the gallery so you can let me know what you think! 🙂